PATRON ADVISORY UPDATE: Effective October 29, 2021, until further notice:

 MASKS ARE REQUIRED at all times while indoors at The Carson Center unless actively eating or drinking or otherwise designated.

 Children under 12 years of age are not required to provide proof of vaccination or a negative test.
-However, MASKS are required for all guests over age two (2) regardless of vaccination or testing status.
+However, MASKS are required for all guests over age four (4) regardless of vaccination or testing status.

-These policies are in effect for all indoor public events taking place in November and December 2021.
-ALL protocols and safety measures are subject to change in response to the developing state and public health standards and best practices.
+These policies are currently in effect for all indoor public events taking place in November and December 2021.
+ALL protocols and safety measures are subject to change and updating in response to the developing state and public health standards and best practices.

 Ticket Policy - All Sales are final.
 There are no refunds or exchanges.